SmileiPIC/tutorials/advanced_wakefield_electron_beam.rst

 .. note::

   This tutorial is done in 2D which is not physically relevant.
-  Proper simulation of this kind must be done in 3D.
+  Proper simulation of this kind must be done in 3D or in cylindrical geometry with azimuthal mode decomposition (see the related tutorial).

 .. note::